Digital-Back-Office/website/src/content/service-showcase/ai-solutions.md

       description: "Assess your current infrastructure and data governance."
     - title: "Prioritized Use Cases"
       description: "Identify high-ROI applications for immediate implementation."
-    - title: "3-Year AI Roadmap"
+    - title: "Sustainable AI Roadmap"
       description: "A phased plan for scalable and sustainable adoption."

 custom_ai_agents: